 |Developing data science capability||Mentoring|

 |Understanding product delivery across the life cycle||Agile project management training|

 |Applied maths, statistics and scientific practices||Mathematics for ML course|

 |Data engineering and manipulation||Practical Amazon Web Services (AWS) workshop|

 5. Training sessions calendar

-This section applies to the graduates on the 2022 intake of the programme.
+This section applies to the graduates on the 2022/2023 and 2023/2024 intakes of the programme.
 Please note that these dates might change slightly each year.
 Information about the sessions will be communicated to graduates in the cohort directly, via email or Learning Hub.

 |11 to 13 October 2022|

 |4 to 6 April 2023|